Everyone at the Table

 But also a lot of good stuff comes up that wouldn't have otherwise come up in a formal meeting.

-I bet.
-All right, Chloe, tell us a little bit about some strategies in Customer Success.
+I bet I bet.
+All right, Chloe, tell us a little bit about some strategies in customer success.

-Although pretty funny watching people on, you know, 20 people on Zoom in small city apartments trying to figure out how to make 16 empanadas.
+Although pretty funny watching people on you know, 20 people on zoom and small city apartments trying to figure out how to make 16 empanadas.

 And I think that happened to somebody else in our Austin office too.

-And someone else had like an incident and all her empanadas fell on the floor before she could put them in the oven.
+And someone else had like a, like an incident and all her empanadas fell on the floor before she was in the oven.

-So I said, you know what, I'm just going to order Mexican tacos.
+So I said, you know what, I'm just going to order Mexican taco.
+I ordered tacos and I ate tacos and laughed while everyone was you know, making.

-Yeah, some of us got some info ahead of time to start preparing the ingredients before the class, which helped a lot for sure.
+Yeah, some of us.
+Some of us got some info ahead of time to start preparing the ingredients before the class, which helped a lot.

+All right.
+Um, thank you.
 That was really fun, Chloe.
-Okay, last, Huijun, can you tell us one thing that's working because we're, we probably only have time for one more question.
+Okay, last, um, huge uncle, you tell us one thing that's working because we're we probably only have time for one more question.

-So if you answer, just give us one cool strategy that your team has been using and then we'll go to the next question and I think that's it.
+So if you answer, just give us one cool strategy that your team has been using.

-Like I think in the, in the one-on-ones that I have, especially because of this emotional support system that I'm aware of, like I was able to have some conversation with, and then I'll try to empathize because of my own situation.
+But I think the new thing I would add is, is actually really kind of connecting on a very personal level, like I think in the in the one on ones that I have, especially because of this emotional support system that I'm aware of, like, I was able to have some conversation with, and then I'll try to empathize because of my own situation.

 Thank you.

-Yeah, that's good to know.
-And try to like empathize, yeah, try to empathize with the person in that position and let them know that, you know, no matter what happens, like aside from everything work, like on the personal level, we recognize it's important.
+Yeah, that's good.
+And try to like empathize.
+Yeah, try to empathize with the person in that position and let them know that, you know, no matter what happens, like aside from everything work, like on the personal level, we recognize is important.

-We recognize that we'll, you know, myself and the company, like we're trying to do everything that we can to like, yeah, I think that's really important on top of all the fun stuff.
+We recognize that we'll, you know, myself as a company, like we're trying to do everything that we can to like, yeah, I think that's really important on top of all the fun stuff.

 Should they spend a lot of quality time together?